Stroke: Yoga

-Based on low quality evidence, it is currently uncertain whether yoga has a significant benefit for stroke rehabilitation on measures of quality of life, balance, strength, endurance, pain, and disability scores.
+Based on low quality evidence, it is uncertain whether yoga has a significant benefit for stroke rehabilitation on measures of quality of life, balance, strength, endurance, pain, and disability scores.
 Yoga may reduce anxiety and could be included as part of patient-centred stroke rehabilitation.
 Further research is needed assessing the benefits and safety of yoga in stroke rehabilitation.

 Action observation physical therapy for upper limbs

 Low-quality evidence suggests that action observation (a type of physiotherapy that is meant to improve neural plasticity through the mirror-neuronal system) may be of some benefit and has no significant adverse effects, however this benefit may not be clinically significant and further research is suggested.

 Cognitive rehabilitation for attention deficits

-The current body of scientific evidence is uncertain on the effectiveness of cognitive rehabilitation for attention deficits in patients following stroke.
+The body of scientific evidence is uncertain on the effectiveness of cognitive rehabilitation for attention deficits in patients following stroke.
 While there may be an immediate effect after treatment on attention, the findings are based on low to moderate quality and small number of studies.
 Further research is needed to assess whether the effect can be sustained in day-to-day tasks requiring attention.